paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     Accepted,
     // The vote was bad and should be ignored, reporting the peer who propagated it.
     Bad {
+        /// The reason for the vote being bad.
         reason: String,
     },
 }